zhaoshenzhai/mathwiki/Notes/separable_space.md

 # Motivation & Definition

-A standard technique from analysis is when establishing a property for some {{< link file="topological_space" display="topological space" type="references" >}} $X$, one first proves it for a dense subset $C\subseteq X$.
+A standard technique from analysis is when establishing a property for some {{< link file="topological_space.md" display="topological space" type="references" >}} $X$, one first proves it for a dense subset $C\subseteq X$.
 It is thus useful to prove the existence of ‘nice’ dense sets.
 The following is singles out a very crude such class of spaces.

 {{< env type="definition" >}}